ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 Supported HDP Versions that Interoperate with HDF:
 - HDP 2.3.x
 - HDP 2.4.x

+Two Versions of HDF

+Version 1 only comes with NiFi.
+- On the Hortonworks HDF downloads page, version 1 is available.

+Version 2 comes with NiFi, Kafka, Storm and Zookeeper
+- This version is available in Hortonworks Documentation

 ### Step 2: Download and Install NiFi on Hortonworks Sandbox (Option 1)
 This tutorial uses Hortonworks Sandbox 2.4.